jross765/kmymoney-api/README.md

   computations, but not for exact ones).

-  (Based on `SchnorxoLib` V. 0.2 and class `BigFraction` in Apache Commons Numbers. ⇒ new dependency)
+  (Based on `SchnorxoLib` V. 0.2 and class `BigFraction` in Apache Commons Numbers. &rarr; new dependency)

   That applies to *all* classes returning or receiving values -- they now basically are all available in two variants throughout the lib.